-06 Corridor focus - a closer look at Crossrail
+05 Corridor focus - a closer look at Crossrail

 Crossrail's route has a Central Area and three outer branches called corridors.
-A summary description of the Central Area and each corridor follows.
-Further, more detailed information will be available at Information Centres, and on the Crossrail website.
+There follows a summary description of the Central Area and each corridor.
+Further, more detailed information will be available at Information Centres, Information Exchanges and on the Crossrail website.